fusionby2030/moxie/docs/source/problem_statement.rst

 To do this, for each pulse, we need:

 *. nesep at the 701 time steps
         *.
-HRTS fit of temperature and density
+Find datapoints around Te = 100eV
         *.
-Find Te = 100eV of temperature, that is position of separatrix *. get ne at that position
+The mean radius of those points is then the position of separatrix *. get ne at that position by averaging the points around the separatrix *. ?????
-        *. ?????
         *.
 Profit
 *.
 For each time step, window the inputs to feed to an RNN.

+To check that we get the correct nesep values, we can check with the JET pedestal database for time windows given.

 Density Profile Prediction